LibEMG/libemg/docs/source/documentation/evaluation/evaluation_doc.md

 ![alt text](conf_mat.png)

 ## Online Evaluation
 Online evaluation involves user-in-the-loop interaction, meaning that users get real-time feedback as they interact with the control system.
-One common form of online evaluation in the prosthetics community involves leveraging Fitts law tests <sup>1</sup>.
-Check out our [second example](../../examples/fitts_example/fitts.md) if you are interested.
-This is common as prosthetic devices are expensive, and fittings are complicated.
-However, for more generic use cases, online evaluation should involve interaction between the users and the designed application.
-For control system evaluation in an online setting, the **OnlineEMGClassifier** module should be leveraged.
+One online evaluation technique popular within the prosthetics community involves leveraging Fitts law tests <sup>[1]</sup>.
+This is common in the prosthetics community as prostheses are expensive, and fittings are complicated.
+For more generic use cases, online evaluation should involve user-in-the-loop feedback.
+Ultimately, to properly evaluate the online performance of a control system, the OnlineEMGClassifier module should be leveraged.

 # References
 <a id="1">[1]</a>